-I started SeeBoundless with a simple but powerful question: what if visual storytelling could be at the heart of communications strategies.
+I started SeeBoundless with a simple but powerful question: what if visual storytelling could be at the heart of communication strategies?

 That idea first took shape in Haiti, was sharpened in Lebanon, and finally took flight in Washington, D.C. on August 1st, 2015.